 - Description: Write a description explaining details about the note.

 - Internal security notes: These explains the compromise made while designing and implementing system security.
-Following information needs to be recorded while identifying internal security notes:
+The following information needs to be recorded while identifying internal security notes:

 - Numerical Id: Each identified internal security note should be assigned a unique numerical id.